-It is important that you check up to date information with your travel clinic, the World Health Organisation or the CDC before you travel, and get up to date and accurate information specific to the region you are travelling to, as different medications will be effective, or non effective, in different regions, and will also be prescribed based on your own specific medical history.
-Not all anti malarial medication suits everyone, and which one you decide to take should be discussed with the practice nurse or physician in specialist clinics.
+It is important that you check up to date information with your travel clinic, the World Health Organisation or the CDC before you travel, and get up to date and accurate information specific to the region you are travelling to as different medications will be effective, or non effective, in different regions.
+Anti malarials will also be prescribed based on your own specific medical history.
+Not all anti malarial medication suits everyone, some react very differently to others and of course there are always allergies and pre existing conditions to take into account, and which one you decide to take should be discussed with the practice nurse or physician in specialist clinics.

 If you do contract Malaria, then hospitalisation is necessary.
 The only treatment is the same prophylaxis used to prevent Malaria, but if you have taken preventative prophylaxis and contracted Malaria anyway (they are not 100% effective), then a different one, or even a combination, will be used to treat you.
 If medical help is sought quickly enough then full recovery is possible.